Travelling in Hope

 For hints and tips, see Going back to work

-Going back to work after losing someone, whether it's on-site or working from home, is a really tough thing to have to do.
+Going back to work after losing someone, whether it's back into a physical workplace or working from home, is a really tough thing to have to do.
 You may need to go back to work because you need the money, or it may be to provide structure, company and support.

 As a freelancer I didn't have a lot of choice about going back to work.
 I also found that doing a job I loved meant that I got up in the morning with something to do.
 I started back a week or so after the funeral.
 One of the first stories I had to write (I'm a medical writer) was about heart disease in diabetes, which was the cause of Tim's sudden death.
 Even now I struggle to write on that topic, with the only consolation being that the medical research I cover could stop someone else being in my situation.

-I did take on too much too soon, and that kicked me in the butt about a year later, when I had a crash in my mental health and had to pull out of two major projects.
+I did take on too much too soon, and that kicked me in the butt around six months after Tim's death, when I had a crash in my grief and mental health and had to pull out of two major projects.
 I've tried to be more measured about my workload since then (which I don't always manage), and to take on smaller rather than larger projects.

 There is no specific right time to go back to work – it's whatever works for you.
 It may be days, weeks or months.
 You have the right to time off when a partner dies.
 However, depending on how much bereavement leave you get, you might need to take holiday or unpaid leave as well, or get your doctor to sign you off.
 You may go back to work and then find out you need to take more time off.
 This isn't a failure, it's what you need.